SummaryRead the full fact sheet

 - Call the Victorian HIV Prevention Service (Tel.
 1800 889 887) for guidance and information about where to find your closest PEP provider.

-It must be started within 72 hours of an exposure to HIV and be taken correctly over a 28-day treatment period.
+- must be started within 72 hours of HIV exposure

-PEP can be 1 tablet taken daily or a combination of 2 or 3 tablets taken daily.
+- dosage is usually 1 tablet taken daily (in some circumstances, a combination of 2 or 3 tablets taken daily).

-PEP is taken after a known or suspected exposure to HIV to prevent HIV transmission.
+PEP (post-exposure prophylaxis) is taken after a known or suspected exposure to HIV to prevent HIV infection.

 Examples of known or suspected exposure to HIV may include:

-- -less sex with a person whose HIV status you don’t know or who is HIV-positive and not on treatment.
+- -less sex with a person whose HIV status you don’t know or who has HIV and is not on treatment.